r-pufky/payday2-secret/README_JA.md

 1. Walk Faster

-   `A house full thugs and low lifes could not stop the four thieves from
+   `A house full of thugs and low lifes could not stop the four thieves from
     reaching their target.`

 1. Watch The Power Switch!